 Telephone: +81 3 5775 5566

 Sushiyori InoseCuisine: Japanese

-Tokyo has thousands of excellent sushi restaurants to choose from, but this spot has gained an impressive reputation thanks to is winning hospitality.
-It's refreshingly unpretentious, utterly unique and won't leave you penniless either.
-There's no menu, though: the chef makes what he pleases and you eat as many plates as you like.Address: Shinagawa, 2-20-2 Higashigotanda, Tokyo,
+Tokyo has thousands of excellent sushi restaurants to choose from, but this spot has gained an impressive reputation thanks to its winning hospitality.
+It's refreshingly unpretentious, utterly unique and won’t leave you penniless either.
+There is no menu though; the chef makes what he pleases and you eat as many plates as you like.Address: Shinagawa, 2-20-2 Higashigotanda, Tokyo,

-Set alongside the Shibuya River, Afuri is famous for its ramen, and the addition of yuzu, a citrus fruit, adds a lightness to the broth.
-Queues often form outside, but service is fast: select your order from the vending machine at the entrance (there's English labelling too) and then collect your dish.Address: Shibuya-ku, 1-1-7 Ebisu, Shibuya-ku, Tokyo,
+Set alongside the Shibuya River, Afuri is famous for its signature yuzu-infused ramen (which adds a lightness to the broth).
+Queues often form outside, but service is fast.
+Select your order from the vending machine at the entrance (there's English labelling too) and then collect your dish.Address: Shibuya-ku, 1-1-7 Ebisu, Shibuya-ku, Tokyo,

 This popular Tokyo restaurant has been running since 1880, and there is a touch of old Japan from the moment you relinquish your shoes at the door.
 After being led to your table by the kimono-clad waitress, choose from shabu-shabu (thin slices of beef and pork served raw for you to cook in a boiling broth) and sukiyaki (thin slices of beef, vegetables, tofu and noodles cooked in warishita, a special stock of soy sauce, sweet sake and sugar).Address: Taito-ku, 1-3-4 Asakusa, Tokyo,